ambientkit/ambientkit.github.io/docs/plugins/practices.md

 # Best Practices

-- Use the Ambient logger with all it's different levels: fatal, error, warn, info, and debug.
+- Use the Ambient logger with all it's different levels: error, warn, info, and debug.
 You shouldn't use `log` or `fmt` package to output any messages because they are not standardized.
+- Plugins should not cause the application to halt or exit.
+They should also return an error where possible.
-- If you run background jobs in your plugin, make sure you implement the `Disable()` function to stop the background job.
+- If you run background jobs in your plugin, make sure you implement the`Enable()` function to start the background job and the `Disable()` function to stop the background job.
-- When creating a funcmap, you must prefix each one with your plugin name so there are no collisions in the templates.
-An error message will be throw if any of the funcmaps are not named properly.
+- When creating a FuncMap, you must prefix each one with your plugin name and then an underscore - this is to prevent collisions in the templates.
+A prefix will be added automatically if you don't which may cause inconsistencies.
 - You must return every permission your plugin needs to use in the `GrantRequests()` function.
-Otherwise, the plugin will not work properly when enabled.
+Otherwise, the plugin will not be grant access to work properly.
 - Routes can be overwritten by other plugins so it's best to namespace with the plugin name since plugin names are unique.

-## FAQs
+- Use [`Path()`](/docs/docs/plugins/middleware#url-path) in middleware and [`{{URLPrefix}}`](/docs/docs/plugins/funcmaps#global-functions) in HTML templates so you always respect the `AMB_URL_PREFIX` environment variable.
+It is already prefixed on routes and assets so you don't need to modify them.

 **What should determine the plugin boundary?**